Mayor gives Spurs 3-week stadium ultimatum

 The mayor is keen for the Premier League club to build the 400 million pound Northumberland Park development, close to Tottenham's historic White Hart Lane home, to help regenerate one of the most run-down areas of London which was a focal point in riots in August.

-The deadline coincides with a hearing into the awarding of preferred bidder status on the Olympic stadium in east London to West Ham United soccer club scheduled for October 18.
+The deadline coincides with a hearing into the awarding of preferred bidder status on the Olympic stadium in east London to West Ham United football club scheduled for October 18.

 A spokesman for Mayor of London Boris Johnson said a "comprehensive offer" was on the table, and that if Tottenham did not sign up, they would look at other ways of using regeneration funds.